 James Buchanan (1791-1868) was 15th president of the United States.
+He was born in Pennsylvania and served in the War of 1812.
+Before he was elected to the office of President of the United States, he served as a Representative in Congress, U.S. Minister to Russia and to Great Britain, Senator and Secretary of State.
 His presidency (1857-1861) came at the brink of the Civil War, and some have faulted Buchanan for his failure to avert the sectional crisis that finally boiled over as he left office.
-Buchanan's niece, who had served as the unmarried president's hostess, left a bequest to build this memorial upon her death in 1903.
+Buchanan's niece, Mrs. Harriet Lane Johnston, who had served as the unmarried president's hostess, left a bequest to build this memorial upon her death in 1903.
 Many opposed the memorial's construction, finding it improper to honor Buchanan ahead of presidents such as Adams or Jefferson.
-After many years in limbo, the memorial was finally approved by Congress and was dedicated in 1930.
+After many years in limbo, the memorial was finally approved by Congress on June 27, 1918 (40 Stat.
+632).

 Hans Schuler 1929

 James Buchanan of Pennsylvania / President of the United States / MDCCCLVII MDCCCLXI

 The Incorruptible Statesman Whose Walk was Upon the Mountain Ranges of the Law